fobordo/PyBer_Analysis/README.md

 #### 5. Average Fare per Driver
 ![pyber_summary_df_avg_fare_per_driver](/analysis/pyber_summary_df_avg_fare_per_driver.png)

 The `pyber_summary_df` DataFrame showed that Rural, Suburban, and Urban cities had an average fare per driver of $55.49, $39.50, and $16.57 in four months, consecutively.
-The average fares per driver were caculated by dividing the total fares by total drivers for each type.
+The average fares per driver were calculated by dividing the total fares by total drivers for each type.
 We observed the following:
 * Since Urban cities had the highest amount of total fares and number of total drivers, they had the lowest average fare per driver of $16.57.
 * Since Suburban cities had the second-highest amount of total fares and number of total drivers, they also had the second-lowest average fare per driver of $39.50.
 * Since Rural cities had the lowest amount of total fares and number of total drivers, they had the highest average fare per driver of $55.49.